myllynen/ansible-packer/README.md

     - ansible-packer
 ```

-This is a more complete playbook for building an image with VMware
+This is a more complete playbook for building an image on VMware:
-vSphere:

 ```
 ---